 On a personal level I believe very strongly in the Pride Network and what we do in creating a safe environment for our staff and service users.
 I’m knowledgeable on a wide range of LGBTQ+ issues and always keen to learn more.
 I want to be able to use my voice to help others, as well as be able to create space for other people to speak.
 I’m friendly, chatty and always happy to help!

-- raise awareness of LGBT+ staff issues
+- Raise awareness of LGBTQ+ staff issues

-- raise awareness of issues specifically affecting transgender and non-binary staff
+- Raise awareness of issues specifically affecting transgender and non-binary staff